-The Year 10 Bright Stars Program assists girls in their transition to the senior years at PLC.
-Through a series of carefully considered and planned activities, the Bright Stars program aims to equip them with the knowledge and skills needed to support their long-term personal health and wellbeing, and maximise their academic potential.
+The Year 10 program assists girls in their transition to the senior years at PLC.
+Through a series of carefully considered and planned activities, the program aims to equip them with the knowledge and skills needed to support their long-term personal health and wellbeing, and maximise their academic potential.

 During the evening, a guest speaker explores the importance of sleep for a young person’s learning and wellbeing, outlining practical tips on how to improve sleep hygiene.

-There is also a Year 10 Careers Day that focuses on job skills and gives girls practical advice and tips for:
+There are also two Year 10 Careers Day that focus on job skills and give girls practical advice and tips for:

 - Looking for work

 The workshop outlines employee rights and responsibilities in the workplace and includes a one-to-one interview role-play exercise.

 The SILK Program (Service, Initiative, Leadership and Knowledge) is a core component of the Year 10 curriculum and is closely linked to PLC’s Personal Development Program.
 It aims to put into individual practice the College’s philosophy of “leadership through service”.

 The program celebrates diversity and originality and asks students to nominate an area of school life to which they would like to contribute.
 Limited only by the girls’ imagination, popular recent examples include being a Year 7 camp leader, helping backstage at a theatre production and editing a House magazine.